 The Royal Free London has the largest plastic and reconstructive surgery service in London and the South East, both in terms of treatment and academic capacity.
 A central hub based at the Royal Free Hospital serves its additional sites at University College Hospital, Northwick Park and Mount Vernon Hospital in Northwood – the whole team serving a diverse population of six million.
 In a typical year the department sees 7,800 patients, carrying out 233 different types of procedure in 25 treatment areas.
 Of those 7,800 patients, 5,340 were seen for the 20 most common procedures, i.e. different types of breast, skin, hand and ear surgeries.

 There are over 1.3 million people in the UK with disfigurement to their face and body, but no one should have to live a life marred by disfigurement.

 Disfigurement may be caused by cancer (in particular breast cancer), inherited diseases or by damage to the skin from various forms of trauma, including major burns.
-Treatment of disfigurement is not just a cosmetic intervention as these patients are four times more likely to commit suicide, likely to suffer from depression, more than double the UK average.
+Treatment of disfigurement is not just a cosmetic intervention as these patients are four times more likely to commit suicide, and are likely to suffer from depression at more than double the UK average.

-The Centre will carry out work in three areas: research, training and improvement of clinical practice.
+The centre carries out work in three areas: research, training and improvement of clinical practice.
 Its work revolves around the patient, bringing together scientists, academic clinicians, clinical trials specialists and nurses to translate new research into novel treatments.
-An outstanding environment to train a new generation of clinicians and scientists working in reconstructive surgery will be provided by refurbishing outdated laboratory and clinical treatment space.
+It is an outstanding environment to train a new generation of clinicians and scientists working in reconstructive surgery.

 Current priority research projects: